ivanmolto/celo-tatum-nft-express/README.md

 npm start
 ```

+## Tatum's NFT Express

+NFT Express allows you to mint NFTs without coding, deploying smart contracts, sending private keys, or holding crypto to pay for gas fees.

+Use NFT Express to mint NFTs easily with a single API call.

+The Valora app is only used to get a Celo address to send the NFT.

 ## Security Notice

 The project is not audited and should not be used in a production environment.